 As our dependence on technology increases, so does the number of homes in America equipped with automatic transfer switch generators.

 A power outage during a severe thunderstorm can be more dangerous to homeowners due to our reliance on electricity to communicate and listen to local forecasters.
 Storms are nearly impossible to predict.
-Automatic transfer switch generators can be relied on as the most treacherous weather approaches your home or place of business.
+Home generators with automatic trasfer switches can be relied on as the most treacherous weather approaches your home or place of business.

 As soon as the power goes out, your generator will activate.
 This will quickly get power to your essential weather-watching and communication devices.

 Thinking about installing automatic transfer switch generators for your home?
 Contact Northside Power: https://northsidepower.com/contactus/

 1. While the wind inside the tornado can exceed 300 MPH, the average tornado only travels along the ground at 10 to 20 MPH.